Tudor London in 1520

 Published April 2013

-The map is now out of print, and only available second-hand, although a few retailers may still (November 2015) have stocks on their shelves.
-The Historic Towns Trust hopes to reissue the map in the near future under its own imprint (Town and City Historical Maps), with revisions and updated cartography.
+The map is now regrettably out of print, and only available second-hand, although a few retailers may still (July 2016) have stocks on their shelves.
+The Historic Towns Trust plans to reissue the map in the near future under its own imprint (Town and City Historical Maps), with revisions and updated cartography.
 We will be seeking a research grant or sponsorship to undertake this very valuable project.

-The original version of the map The City of London c.1520 may still be available as part of a set of four maps entitled Medieval to Twentieth Century London, presented in a slipcase, charting London's history (with maps of 1666, 1843, and 1902) published by Old House Books.
+The original version of the map The City of London c.1520 was also published as part of a set of four maps entitled Medieval to Twentieth Century London, presented in a slipcase, charting London's history (with maps of 1666, 1843, and 1902) published by Old House Books.
 ISBN 9781873590799.
 The set of maps is now out of print but appears on second-hand book websites.